 - What are examples of bullying and harassment?

 - Bullying and harassment cases in the newspapers

-- How to deal with bullying and harassment in the workplace
+- How do I deal with bullying and harassment in the workplace?

-- Making a claim for bullying and harassment
+- How do I make a claim for bullying and harassment?

 “Harassment” is the exhibiting of unwanted conduct related to a protected characteristic which has the purpose or effect of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual.

-- Unwelcome sexual advances, including touching, displaying sexual materials, asking for sexual favours etc.
+- Unwelcome sexual harassment, sexual advances, including touching, displaying sexual materials, asking for sexual favours etc.;

 - Demoting you unfairly